 Another issue related to time was the limitation of Dr. Weeks’s defense at the MQAC hearing to only a few hours making it impossible to allow for testimony of three of his witnesses Dr. Forsythe (who himself was vindicated in a HGH case), and two of the patients in the case who were prepared to testify that Dr. Weeks’ care was the best they had ever received from a doctor and that HGH was essential to their recovery.
 Dr. Weeks’ defense was cut short because Kuntz noticed that the court stenographer was getting tired so, instead of arranging for a replacement for the weary stenographer, he ended the hearing prematurely thereby compromising Dr. Weeks defense efforts.

-Kuntz refused to all discussion about the law at the hearing stating “I will instruct the commissioners in all matters of law”.
+Kuntz refused all discussion about the law at the hearing stating “I will instruct the commissioners in all matters of law”.
 The facts demonstrate that Kuntz was entirely ignorant and uninformed about the law thereby denying legal rights to Dr. Weeks.

 Aristotle says justice consists in what is lawful and fair, with fairness involving equitable distributions and the correction of what is inequitable.
 Immediately after my license was suspended in 2013, I petitioned Judge Alan Hancock to “stay the sanction pending judicial review” meaning, during the appeal Dr. Weeks requested that he be allowed to continue caring for his severely ill cancer patients and employing his loyal staff.
 Since no patients had complained and no patients were harmed, we all expected Hancock to stay the sanction while a legal fight ensued.
-To our shock and disappointment, Judge Hancock, took less than an hour to reject all Dr. Weeks’ appeals and refused to consider the legal arguments of my counsel.
+To our shock and disappointment, Judge Hancock, took less than a half hour to reject all my appeals and refused to consider the legal arguments of my counsel.
 He failed to exercise judgement to seek fairness and rather deferred to a different state agency than his courtroom, the state medical board.